stilljake/slack-okta-bot/README.md

 * In the Slack app configuration page go to "Event Subscriptions"
 * If the Request URL is not marked as "Verified" click the verify button/link

 Your app's homepage should now show and commands will become active.
 Test by entering a slash command in any channel in slack.
 Your interaction with the bot will be private and won't be displayed to other users in the chat.
+If the application is installed into the Apps side pane in Slack then you can also access the app's home page to see the description and available commands.